moschd/packToMixedBins/README.md

 | 10| 2048 |

 The max depth parameter is a calculated value based on a estimation of the number of items that will go into the bin.
 This will allow the tree to grow accordingly and leading to improved performance.

+6. gravity.h
+Class that hold gravity logic.

+7. itemregister.h
+Register to contain all items to prevent duplicating a item objects.

+8. outgoingJsonBuilder.h
+Holds the logic for building the outgoing JSON.

+9. miscfunctions.h
+Holds multiple general purpose functions.

+10. ~~binsection.h~~
+Deprecated.
+Class that represented a virtual bin inside a bigger bin.

+11. ~~partitioner.h~~
+Deprecated.
+Class that was used to parition bins into multiple bin sections.